“real change comes from ordinary people doing their part every day, even when no one is watching.”

 — Abraham Lincoln

-Spoken at the dedication of the Soldiers' National Cemetery in Gettysburg, Pennsylvania, on November 19, 1863, during the Civil War.
-The address redefined the war as a fight for equality and democracy.
+From the Gettysburg Address, delivered at the dedication of the Soldiers' National Cemetery in Pennsylvania on November 19, 1863, during the Civil War.

 I delivered these words at Gettysburg on November 19, 1863, standing on ground soaked in the blood of thousands.
 The nation was tearing itself apart, and I needed to remind every grieving soul why we were fighting.
 I had lost my own son Willie just the year before.
 Grief was no stranger to me.
 But America's promise was worth every sacrifice.
-These seventeen words were not rehearsed on paper; they came from my deepest conviction that democracy must survive.
+Whatever you carry today, remember: the work is bigger than your weariness.